Automattic/vip-go-ci/README.md

 With these settings, PHPCS is turned on, is expected to be found in the path shown above, should use two PHPCS standards (`WordPress-VIP-Go` and `PHPCompatibilityWP`), while excluding one particular PHPCS sniff and specifically include another one.
 When executing PHPCS, one runtime option should be set (`testVersion 7.4-`) and severity level should be `1`.
 Also, users can ask to skip scanning particular pull requests by setting a label named `skip-phpcs-scan`.

 Any number of PHPCS standards can be specified, and any number of runtime settings as well.
 Also, see section above about configuring options via repository file.
 Should any of the PHPCS sniffs included or excluded be invalid, this is reported in the relevant pull requests.

+To use a different PHP interpreter than the system default to run PHPCS, use `--phpcs-php-path`.
+This should point to a PHP binary.

 The following PHPCS-related options can be configured via repository config-file: